mr-adult/tree-iterators-rs/README.md

 ### Binary Trees Only - Depth First In Order Search (DFS In Order)

 Similarly to the other examples, all 3 APIs' usages are identical other than their borrowing model, so only one example will be given.
+Say we want to join all of the values in our test tree into a string.
+We can do this as follows:
 ```rust
 // Tree creation (see above documentation)
 let root = create_example_binary_tree();